 Exercise and Relaxation Techniques

-Certain lifestyle changes, such as engaging in a regular aerobic exercise routine, have been shown to be equally effective as antidepressant medications in helping to manage symptoms of anxiety and depression.
+Certain lifestyle changes—like starting a regular aerobic exercise routine—are equally effective as antidepressant medications in helping to manage symptoms of anxiety and depression and promote overall positive mental health and well-being.

 Learning coping skills to help manage symptoms of anxiety and depression may help provide additional defenses against spiraling downward into a depressive or anxious episode.